The Dream of Portofino

 Wedding: Possible with a little patience to the Church of San Giorgio.
 Access needs to be discussed in Townhall.

 Best picture: Go to Castle Brown.
 There is a deck with stunning views.
-Even San Giorgio Church deserves.
+Even San Giorgio Church deserves it.

-Mothers and children: The access to the village and its surroundings is easy with prams.
+Mothers and children: Access to the village and its surroundings is easy with prams.
 No problem.
-There isn’t nursery in the city.
+There isn’t a nursery in the city.

-Keeping fit: Jogging along with the state Portofino to Santa Margherita Ligure (about 3.3 kilometers).
+Keeping fit: Jogging along with the state of Portofino to Santa Margherita Ligure (about 3.3 kilometers).

 Dine in the Evening: In season, Ladies are dressed in an elegant evening gown.